-Here at Audicus we like to keep you updated to the latest and greatest in hearing aid technology.
+Here at Audicus, we keep you updated on the latest and greatest in hearing aid technology.

-Instead of constantly buying and replacing the batteries, some hearing aids now have rechargeable batteries, so you can charge them like you would charge your phone or laptop.
+Instead of constantly buying and replacing the batteries, some hearing aids now have rechargeable batteries.
+You charge them like you would charge your phone or laptop.

-We can refit your hearing aids with rechargeable batteries and provide a charging dock, so you don’t have to be tied to expensive and environmentally unfriendly zinc batteries.
+We can refit your hearing aids with rechargeable batteries and provide a charging dock.
+That way, you don’t have to be tied to expensive and environmentally unfriendly zinc batteries.

 Nearly every piece of tech is fitted with Bluetooth now.
 If you aren’t familiar, Bluetooth is a type of wireless technology that allows pieces of hardware to transmit information to each other.
 For instance, a wireless mouse might use Bluetooth to connect to a computer.

 Bluetooth-enabled hearing aids allow users to directly link up to their TVs, phones, and computers.
 This direct connection increases the quality and clarity of sound and helps reduce background noise.

 Hearing aid technology goes through redesigns all the time.
 Users want their hearing aids to be smaller and less noticeable, but no less effective.

-A new app called Bring Back the Beat is aimed at helping people with cochlear implants refine their musical skills using focused attention and listening games.
-The app’s creators said they wanted to create an auditory rehab activity that was fun, instead of work.
+A new app called Bring Back the Beat helps people with cochlear implants refine their musical skills using focused attention and listening games.
+The app’s creators wanted to create an auditory rehab activity that was fun, instead of work.

 Robot hearing aids?

 Some hearing aid manufacturers are starting to incorporate AI into hearing aids, which creates the potential for hearing aids that actually learn as you use them.
-Volume settings and background noise filters become more automatic and seamless and take hearing with hearing aids to a whole new level.
+Volume settings and background noise filters become automatic.
+The technology takes hearing with hearing aids to a whole new level.

 Take advantage of all the exciting new endeavors in the hearing aid field!